 I had Mandy for 11 wonderful Christmases together before she passed away.
 Since I didn’t get her until she was 6 months old, missing her first puppy shots took its toll on her after age 10.
 She had surgery when she was 10 and it gave her an additional year with a good quality of life.
 The surgery cost $6500.
 Right after it was done, the vet clinic knocked down an old building next door and built an additional parking lot.
 I always referred to the lot as “The Mandy Memorial Parking Lot.”
 About a year later she died quietly in my arms in just a few weeks short of her 12th Christmas.

 Mandy’s unconditional love and eternal spirit of joy changed my life forever.
-We have a couple of wonderful dogs now that we have enjoyed for many Christmases.
+We have a couple of world class dogs (and a lazy cat) that we have enjoyed for many Christmases.
 Mandy taught me how to love them.
-The joy they show when they get a new toy or treat reminds me of the little terrier who changed the life of everyone who knew her.
+The joy they show when they get a new toy or treat reminds me of the little terrier who changed the life of everyone who knew her, especially me.
 God bless you, A Mandolin Bryant.
 I know we will be together again.